-The inventory of sensors contributing to IMERG is summarized here for convenience; refer to the individual sensor descriptions for additional details.
+The inventory of \sensors contributing to IMERG\ is summarized here for convenience; refer to the individual sensor descriptions for additional details.

 Table 10.
 Alphabetized lists of contributing data sets for IMERG, broken out by sensor type.
 Data sets with start dates of Jan 98 extend before that time, but these data are not relevant to IMERG.
 Square brackets ([]) indicate an estimated date.
-"M-T" stands for Megha-Tropiques.
-The M-T MADRAS instrument is not included on this list because of its short, gappy record.
 The geosynchronous IR data are processed into "even-odd" files at NESDIS.
 All data are computed to Level 2 (scan/pixel) precipitation from Level 1 data by PPS, except for the precipitation gauge analyses (Level 3) and IR data (Level 1).